bmwcarit/MoCOCrW/doc/examples/example_asymm_key.md

 ## Reading a Private Key from PEM

-The correct password must be written to get the private key.
+The correct password must be provided to get the private key.
 Private Key:
 ```cpp
 std::string pemEccPrivKeySect409k1{R"(-----BEGIN PRIVATE KEY-----